fullcontact/fullcontact-go/README.md

 }
 ```
 In case of failure, FullContact Client will auto-retry for same request based on certain conditions set in RetryHandler
-- Although optional, a custom Retry handler can be created by implementing `RetryHandler` interface and then used to make FC client.
+- Although optional, a custom Retry handler can be created by implementing `RetryHandler` interface and then be
+used to make FC client.
 By default, client will use `DefaultRetryHandler` to schedule a retry for same request, with `retryAttempts = 1`,
 `retryDelayMillis = 1000`, and in case of `429`(rate limit error) or `503`(capacity limit error).